 The first type of lease agreement is a regular residential lease contract (Umowa najmu lokalu mieszkalnego).
 This is a standard civil law contract with provisions that are regulated by the Civil Code.

 If I were a landlord, I’d never sign this standard agreement with any tenant.
 In the case of disputes, Polish law strongly protects the rights of tenants.
-If tenants do not pay their rent on time or refuse to leave the apartment, the landlord may have problems evicting them.
+If tenants do not pay their rent on time or refuse to leave the apartment, then the landlord may have problems evicting them.

 It’s possible that many landlords sign the standard contract so as to go unnoticed by notary officials and, ultimately, the tax office.

 A residential real estate occasional lease agreement (Umowa najmu okazjonalnego) offers increased protection to the landlord.
 This form of lease can only be used by natural persons who do not conduct business activity.

 First of all, a landlord doesn’t need to endure lengthy court proceedings to evict a tenant with an occasional lease agreement.
 This is because the landlord is protected by the tenant’s declaration of submission to enforcement (oświadczenie o poddaniu się egzekucji).
 More on this declaration in the next section.

 On the subject of eviction, Ms Słotkowicz said: